Lesson Plan - Get It!

 - How did they make their boats so strong?

 - What does clinker-built mean?

 - How did the way their boats were built affect the teamwork of the crews?

-With these boats, the Vikings were able to travel to many places and often trade with the people there.
-Look at this map of their voyages:
+With these boats, the Vikings could travel to many places and often trade with the people there.
+Look at this map of their voyages.